JohnyzHub/JEE-CDI2/README.md

 Interceptors:

-1. *Interceptor – Cross cutting functionality.
+	1. Interceptor 			-	Cross-cutting functionality.
-			Notice that Interceptor is not an annotation, it is just a class, that has method(s) with @AroundConstruct and/or @AroundInvoke
+						  Notice that Interceptor is not an annotation, it is a POJO class, that has method(s) with @AroundConstruct and/or @AroundInvoke
 	2. Interceptors 		– 	For chaining the one or more interceptors
 	3. ExcludeClassInterceptors 	– 	Excludes method(s) from the interceptors declared at the class level.
 	4. InterceptorBinding 		– 	Binds the interceptor class(es) with intercepted class.
 	5. Transactional 		– 	Provides transactional interception.
 	6. Priority 			– 	Prioritizes the order of interceptor methods order.
 	7. AroundConstruct 		- 	Gets invoked when the constructor is called.
 	8. AroundInvoke 		- 	Gets invoked when the method is called.
-9. AroundTimeout - (for ejb timers) - used to intercept time outs of EJB timers along with a way to obtain an instance of the Timer being intercepted (via javax.interceptor.InvocationContext.getTimer())
+	9. AroundTimeout (for ejb timers)- 	used to intercept time outs of EJB timers along with a way to obtain an instance of the Timer being intercepted (via javax.interceptor.InvocationContext.getTimer())

+Decorators:

+	1.Decorator
+	2.Delegate

+	Interceptor, Decorators must be enabled explicitly in beans.xml file

 Events:

 	1. Event* - Event object
 	2. fire - fires the event synchronously.
 	3. fireAsync - Fires the event asynchronously.
 	4. Observes - Observes the event.
 	5. ObservesAsync - Observes the event asynchronously.
 	6. WithAnnotations – Applies only to the event parameters.
 	7. Priority – Prioritizes the order of event notification.
 				Priority applies only to events fires synchronously.

 				fire <-> observes
 				fireAsync <-> observesAsync

-Decorators:
-1. Decorator
-2. Delegate

-Interceptor, Decorators must be enabled explicitly in beans.xml file